 File -> Save as

-EAGLE Component Libraries are open so it is easy to select your component.
+EAGLE Component Libraries are open so it is easy to select your electronic component.
 The best practice is to first of all place / add all components from library to schematics.
 Next you wire up all components together.
 Another way is to place some parts then wire up then again some parts then wire up again thus completing the whole schematics.

 If have finished the schematics and doing PCB layout and want to delete the component on board, then you have to delete that component from schematics first.
 The EAGLE CAD also gives the undo tool.